| Scottish Terriers (Scotties): the most honest dog breed review you'll ever find. Information about Scottish Terrier personality and behavior. |

 A Scottish Terrier may not be right for you.

-| I do NOT recommend terriers for small children.
+- Defensive reactions.
+I do not recommend terriers for small children.
 Many terriers will not tolerate any nonsense from little life forms whom they consider to be below themselves in importance.
 Many terriers are quick to react to teasing, and even to the normal clumsiness that comes with small children (accidental squeezing of their ears or pulling of whiskers or stepping on their paw).
-Many terriers are possessive of their food and toys and will defend these from all comers, including children. |
+Many terriers are possessive of their food and toys and will defend these from all comers, including children.

 - Animal aggression.
 Like all terriers, Scottish Terriers can be scrappy with other dogs of the same sex.
 They are a determined force to reckon with if they decide to initiate or accept a challenge to fight.
 And because of their hunting background, most terriers have strong instincts to chase and seize small fleeing creatures.
-This can make for conflict if you own a cat.
+This could make for conflict if you own a cat.
 It may be much worse than that if you own a pet rabbit or hamster!

 - Grooming.
 Scottish Terriers require clipping and trimming every few months, to keep their coat short and free of mats.
 But don't expect your pet Scottish Terrier to look like the show dogs you've seen in books or on TV.
 That particular look takes hours of work by experienced show groomers.